milvus-io/milvus/CODE_REVIEW.md

 All PRs are checked in automatically by the sre-robot, with the following condition:

 1. DCO check passed
-2. All test passed and code coverage check passed, with a "ci-passed" label
+2. All test passed and code coverage check passed, with a `ci-passed` label
-4. Reviewe passed, with a "lgtm" label
+4. Reviewe passed, with a `lgtm` label
-5. Approver passed, with a "approved" label
+5. Approver passed, with a `approved` label

 Generally speaking, reviewer is volunteered and can be anyone in the community who is familiar with the packages the PR modifies.
 Reviewers are responsible for the logic correctness, error handling, unit test coverage and code readability.